microsoftgraph/msgraph-sdk-javascript/README.md

 The Microsoft Graph JavaScript SDK is a lightweight wrapper around the Microsoft Graph API that supports both Node and the browser.
 See the [samples](samples) folder for code examples.
 You can also use our [TypeScript graph typings](https://github.com/microsoftgraph/msgraph-typescript-typings) with this SDK.

+> This SDK is currently in preview and we would love to hear your feedback!
+You can file an issue in this repository or write on our [uservoice page](https://officespdev.uservoice.com/).
+We're also trying to add more intellisense support beyond the current typings so we're also especially interested in feedback on the [Microsoft Graph TypeScript Typings](https://github.com/microsoftgraph/msgraph-typescript-typings).

 ## Installation
 ### Node
 You can find installation instructions at the [Node.js website](https://nodejs.org/).